Tragedy of the commons: Knowledge

-Climate change
+Climate

 The effects of climate change have been given as a mass example of the tragedy of the commons.
 This perspective proposes that the earth, being the commons, has suffered a depletion of natural resources without regard to the externalities, the impact on neighboring and future populations.
 The collective actions of individuals, organisations, and governments continue to contribute to environmental degradation.
 Mitigation of the long-term impacts and tipping points require strict controls or other solution, but this may come as a loss to different industries.
 The sustainability of population and industry growth is the subject of climate change discussion.
 The global commons of environmental resource consumption or selfishness, as in the fossil fuel industry has been theorised as not realistically manageable.
 This is due to the crossing of irreversible thresholds of impact before the costs are entirely realised.